Caribbean Flight Carrier InselAir Rebuilds Brand, Halts International Flights

 A post shared by FlyInselAir (@flyinselair) on

-The airlines stated that doing so is a measure they need to make to achieve the goals set for relaunching the brand.
-The management, however, acknowledges the services provided by the people who have served the airline company for the past ten years.
+The airline stated that doing so is a measure they need to make to achieve the goals set for relaunching the brand.
+The management, however, acknowledges the services provided by the people who have served the airline company for the past 10 years.

 On the stabilization plan, Curacao Chronicles details that one salient point in the plan is the airline’s on-time performance.
 And despite facing crisis, InselAir Curacao CEO, Gilles Filiatreault, is happy that the passengers are still showing trust.